 At Marlborough Road Academy, we use a systematic synthetic phonics programme (SSP) called 'Read Write Inc' produced by Ruth Miskin.
 Read Write Inc is a method of learning letter sounds and blending them together to read and write words.
-As part of this, EYFS (Nursery from after Christmas) and Year 1 children have daily phonics sessions in small groups where they participate in speaking, listening and phonic activities that are matched to their developing needs.
-Children in Key Stage 1 also receive an afternoon session to consolidate their learning.
+As part of this, EYFS (nursery from after Christmas) and Year 1 children have daily phonics sessions in small groups where they participate in speaking, listening and phonic activities that are matched to their developing needs.
+Children also receive one session of age - related phonics teaching each day so that they are exposed to national expectations and are not capped.
 The teachers draw upon observations and continuous assessment to ensure children are stretched and challenged and to identify children who may need additional support.
-Children who are not keeping up with the programme receive additional support in the afternoons through RWI One-to-One Tutoring.
+Children who are not keeping up with the programme receive additional support in the afternoons.
 This is to make sure that errors and misconceptions are addressed as soon as possible.
 Children work through the different phases, learning and developing their phonics sounds and knowledge - and begin to apply their phonic knowledge to texts in order to develop their comprehension.
 It is because of the integration of comprehension skills, as well as its fast pace and rigour, that RWI was chosen as a means of delivering phonics teaching at our school.

 In EYFS, KS1 and KS2, children on the RWI programme are provided with a RWI home reader that is matched to the phonic phase that they are operating within.
-KS2 children who still require phonics input, join the appropriate RWI group and these children also receive additional support through RWI One-to-One Tutoring in the afternoons.
+KS2 children who still require phonics input, join the appropriate RWI group and these children also receive additional support with reading on a 1:1 or small group basis during the afternoons.
 Leaders have invested in an online resource that provides exemplified sessions for staff training and for sharing with parents.
-It also provides practice videos for each RWI level that children can use to consolidate their learning at home.
-This was selected to support parents to help their children with reading at home.
+This was selected to support parents who are unable to help their children with reading at home (47 languages are spoken at Marlborough Road Academy).